 • habitat loss

-Where possible, the report will use standardised, repeatable methods.
-This will ensure that trends can be compared across different regions and reporting years.
-The measures will also be informed by First Nations knowledge through two-way knowledge weaving.
-This will add depth and cultural context.
+Where possible, the report uses standardised, repeatable methods to ensure that trends can be compared across different regions and reporting years.
+All measures are also informed by First Nations knowledge through two-way knowledge weaving, adding depth and cultural context.

 Using consistent and transparent measures means that Australians will be able to understand where the environment stands today, whether things are getting better or worse, and what that means for them.